Lennie Niehaus: Stan Kenton Orchestra

 After completing college in 1951, Niehaus got his start with the Stan Kenton Orchestra and toured with the band for six months out on the road.
-His association with Kenton would be interrupted as he was drafted into the Army in 1952 and served at Fort Ord in California.
+His association with Kenton was interrupted as he was drafted into the Army in 1952 and served at Fort Ord in California.
 After being discharged in 1954, he rejoined Kenton for five years as the lead alto saxophonist.
 He composed and arranged extensively for the Kenton band being a feature soloist and having numerous arrangements featured on Kenton's Capitol Records releases.
 He had the longest and most recorded tenure of any of the lead alto players with the group, including such players as Charlie Mariano, Lee Konitz, Gabe Baltazar, and Tony Campise.
 Niehaus left the Kenton orchestra as an instrumentalist in 1959 to pursue music composition in the studio; “I put my horn away and started writing instead.”
 He continued to serve as a staff arranger for Kenton into the 1960s.
 He would go on during that time to write and arrange music for entertainers acts such as the King Sisters, Mel Tormé, Dean Martin, and Carol Burnett.